jasalt/bvv/README.md

 Checks that required configuration is set and strips ending slashes from paths.
 Expects FS paths and fqdn should be in correct format.

 Uses `rsync` and wp-cli over ssh.
-By default uses rsync to pull wp-content files, with optional exclusions listed in config, and then dumps and pulls remote database that is exported with wp-cli and gzipped, with `--delete-source-files` flag so the intermediate dump file is deleted from server.
+By default uses rsync to pull wp-content files, excluding configured  plugin and theme repositories and extra exclusions in `wp-content-exclude`, and then dumps and pulls remote database that is exported with wp-cli and gzipped, with `--delete-source-files` flag so the intermediate dump file is deleted from server.

-Tries to make sure that intermediate dump on remote would not be on a public web directory.
-Config directive `dump_path` allows changing remote dump path (not tested) which is `~/` by default.
+Intermediate dump is by default saved in home folder by default to keep it out from public web directories and it's location can be changed with directive `dump_path` (not tested).

 Usage examples:
 - `bvv pull db` pulls only database, removing the dump file afterwards